realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

 - Turns out many of the patterns were after-thought workarounds to fundamental language design flaws, directly inherited from C++ and C (and other languages) that never were resolved properly much less questioned.
-- We know this now because recent language versions have remediated <i>some</i> of these issues, and other languages like Kotlin illustrate how to address these flaws in a more sane, comprehensible and maintainable manner.
+- We know this now because recent language versions have remediated <i>some</i> of these issues, and other languages like Kotlin illustrate how to address these flaws in a more consistent, comprehensible and maintainable manner.
-- Combined with BOOP, many of the popular design patterns just don't make sense and add unnecessary complexity and confusion. <i>But it did pay a lot of presenters and authors bills for a long time!</i>
+- Combined with BOOP, many of the popular design patterns just don't make sense and add unnecessary complexity and confusion. <i>But it did pay a lot of presenters' and authors bills for a long time!</i>

 #### Examples